 Entrepreneurship has become an increasingly popular activity that can be evidenced in different spheres of the economy and society.
-More commonly, entrepreneurial behaviours are associated with new start up ventures where risk, ownership and management are combined to exploit new market or technological opportunities.
-But such activities can also be seen in corporate, social, public, civic, community and small business contexts to reflect organizational efforts to sustain competitive advantage, uniqueness and novelty.
+More commonly, entrepreneurial behaviors are associated with new start-up ventures where risk, ownership, and management are combined to exploit new market or technological opportunities.
+But such activities can also be seen in corporate, social, public, civic, community and small business contexts to reflect organizational efforts to sustain competitive advantage, uniqueness, and novelty.
 This is partly because the twenty-first century is characterized by a fast moving, competitive and global economy.
-Sustaining a competitive advantage requires that individuals, companies and nations are able to anticipate and stimulate (rather than merely manage) change.
+Sustaining a competitive advantage requires that individuals, companies, and nations are able to anticipate and stimulate (rather than merely manage) change.

-The programme aims at achieving that integration, optimally balancing theory and know-how.
+The program aims at achieving that integration, optimally balancing theory and know-how.

-Entrepreneurship is a programme of the Luxembourg Business Academy, a partnership between the University of Luxembourg and the Luxembourg Chamber of Commerce.
+The Master in Entrepreneurship & Innovation is a program of the Luxembourg Business Academy, a privileged partnership between the University of Luxembourg and the Luxembourg Chamber of Commerce.